Train a Fully Connected Neural Network

 resultsDF.head()

-resultsDF = pd.read_csv(folder+"results.csv")
+resultsDF = pd.read_csv("data/models/eurosat_fcnn_results.csv")

 I next use matplotlib to plot the losses and class-aggregated F-1 scores by epoch.
 Generally, the model seems to work well.
 The loss was reduced as the weights were updated at the end of each training batch.
 The losses for the validation data were not that different from those for the training data, suggesting that overfitting was not an issue.
-It might be worth training the algorithm for more epochs to see if there is any additional improvement; however, the training and validation losses do appear to have leveled off after 70 epochs using the default learning rate.
+It might be worth training the algorithm for more epochs to see if there is any additional improvement; however, the training and validation losses do appear to have leveled off after ~50 epochs using the default learning rate.

 When plotting the F1-score, we tend to see a smoother increase for the training data as opposed to the validation data.
 This is expected, since the training data are being used to update the weights and the validation data are not.
 It appears that the F1-score for the training data was still increasing when the training process ended.
 However, the validation F1-score has appeared to level off.
 This could indicate that training for a larger number of epochs could result in overfitting.
 In other words, the model would start to memorize the training data as opposed to learning generalizable patterns.
-This highlights the importance of incorporating a validation dataset in the training process.
+This highlights the importance of incorporating a validation dataset into the training process.

 You may have noticed that the last model, or the set of weights after 100 epochs, did not provide the highest accuracy or lowest loss for predicting to the validation data.
 So, you may choose to use the weights from a prior epoch as the final model.
 When determining which model to use as your final model, which will be applied to the testing data, used to infer to new data, and used as the final product from the training process, you can make a decision based on which weight set provided the highest class-aggregated F1-score for predicting to the validation data or some other criteria.